-We may evaluate the grant program to see how well the outcomes and objectives have been achieved.
+We may undertake an independent evaluation of the program to see how well the outcomes and objectives have been achieved.
 We may use information from your application and reports for this purpose.
 We may also ask you for more information to help us understand how the grant impacted you and to evaluate how effective the program was in achieving its outcomes.